batuhandemir98/batuhandemir98/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Batu
 ============================================================================================================================

 Developer.
 Powerlifter.
 Musician.
-Specialty Coffee Enthusiast.
 --------------------------------------------------------------

 Recent computer science graduate and currently Full Stack Developer at Hevy, helping athletes grow by using some coding and problem-solving skills.

 * 🌍  I'm based in Aydin, Turkey
 * 🚀  I'm currently working on [Hevy](http://hevyapp.com)
-* 🧠  I'm learning everything Javascript
+* 🧠  I'm learning everything Javascript, more specifically NextJS at the moment
-* ⚡   I'm going to compete in IPF Turkey Nationals Powerlifting Competition this year!
+* ⚡   Fun Fact: I'm going to compete in IPF Turkey Nationals Powerlifting Competition this year on Valentine's Day ❤️‍🔥
+* ☕️   I'm also a specialty coffee enthusiast

 ### Skills